seibo/website/README.md

 The website is maintained in the git project [https://github.com/seibo/www.seibostudios.se].

-The project is cloned on the droplet server at ~/paco/github/www.seibostudios.se and the static pages are served from ~/paco/github/www.seibostudios.se/public.
+The project is cloned on the droplet server **seibo-01** and the static pages are served from /var/www/website/www.seibostudios.se/public.

 The domain names [seibostudio.se](http://seibostudios.se) and www.seibostudios.se are set up to point to the IP-adress of the DigitalOcean droplet server.